bharathram1225/genpact-angular-assignment/trial/README.md

 # Trial
 # user deatails in card layout

-The enduser information are collected from a form,space storing information in the local storage of the crome broweser.
+The end-user information are collected from a form, space storing information in the local storage of the crome broweser.
 The information in the browser is stored in the form of key-value pair.The value is the collection of objects that are collected from the form.

 Each object from the local storage is grabed using `*ngFor` loop.

 Each card has two icon one for (edit) and (delete)

-##The functionality of each module as follows:-
+## The functionality of each module as follows:-

 1. Add - The button functionality is to add the fetch the details from the form and store it in the localStorage.